 The video also gives guidelines about the way we conduct our ceremonies.
 It also gives you insights in the origins of The Magic Garden and how it functions as a modern temple and “cosmic space station” for journeys in consciousness.

-The ceremonies themselves are conducted in either Danish or English depending on the participants, and what they feel the most at ease with.
+The retreats are conducted in either Danish or English depending on the participants, and what they feel the most at ease with.

-The ceremonies take place in our physical location, The Magic Garden, located in Fredensborg, Denmark - created over a span of 22 years, and according to Jacob's powerful vision.
+The retreats take place in our physical location, The Magic Garden, located in Fredensborg, Denmark - created over a span of 22 years, and according to Jacob's powerful vision.

 With its natural environment, spectacular building structures and symbolism, it is a particularly appropriate place to embark on inner journeys in consciousness.